What Makes the Short Inca Trail Trek So Special?

 Chachabamba

 The Incas constructed this castle as a site of religious devotion to water (they believed that all of nature had a spiritual element that, when respected, supplied the necessities of existence).
 Agriculture was the basis of the Inca economy.
-In addition, the other purpose seems to be a point of surveillance and access control to Machu Picchu since this Inca sanctuary, located a short distance away, was the primary vacation spot for the Inca nobility.
+In addition, the other purpose seems to be surveillance and access control to Machu Picchu, since this Inca sanctuary, located a short distance away, was the primary vacation spot for the Inca nobility.

 5 Day Machu Picchu Tour